oelarnes/spells/README.md

 - extensions: a dict of `spells.columns.ColSpec` objects, keyed by name, which are appended to the definitions built-in columns described below.

 - card_context: Typically a Polars DataFrame containing a `"name"` column with one row for each card name in the set, such that any usages of `card_context[name][key]` in column specs reference the column `key`.
 Typically this will be the output of a call to `summon` requesting cards metrics like `GP_WR`.
 Can also be a dictionary having the necessary form for the same access pattern.

+- set_context: Typically, a dict of abitrary values to use in column definitions, for example, you could provide the quick draft release date and have a column that depended on that.

 - read_cache/write_cache: Use the local file system to cache and retrieve aggregations to minimize expensive reads of the large datasets.
 You shouldn't need to touch these arguments unless you are debugging.